radiovisual/birdwatch/README.md

 Type: `function`

-The callback gets sent to birdwatch.start() when complete
+The callback gets sent to birdwatch.start() when complete.

 ### birdwatch.getCachedTweets()